deekue/songblocks/README.md

 a Sonos playlist in addition to individual tracks.
 I didn't re-add Twitter support as I'm not planning on using it.

-The code is working but very chatty.
-If you kill the process while it's talking to the NFC board, the board gets wedged and you have to power cycle it (pull the USB cable and replug).

 I used the [FTDI Serial TTL-232 USB Cable](https://www.adafruit.com/product/70) initially so I could work on my laptop.
-I haven't bothered switching to I2C or SPI on the Raspberry Pi, the USB cable works fine :)
+I haven't bothered switching to I2C or SPI on the Raspberry Pi as the USB cable works fine :)
+However If you kill the process while it's talking to the NFC board, the board gets wedged and you have to power cycle it (pull the USB cable and replug).

 # Installation (WIP)
 1. sudo apt install pip
 1. sudo pip install -r requirements.txt
 1. $EDITOR songblocks.ini
-  1. set the player_name to the Sonos device you want to control
+  * set the player_name to the Sonos device you want to control
-  1. set the nfc_device_path as per [nfcpy docs](http://nfcpy.readthedocs.io/en/latest/overview.html)
+  * set the nfc_device_path as per [nfcpy docs](http://nfcpy.readthedocs.io/en/latest/overview.html)
 1. python songblocks.py

 # Hardware